-On June 25th 2007, it rained.
-It also rained the day before and the day before that.
-It rained so much in the days leading up to the 25th that the rivers, ditches and drains were unable to cope with the amount of water swilling about and consequently we saw flooding in places where no floods had occurred in living memory.
+On June 25th 2007 it rained.
+It also rained the day before, and the day before that.
+It rained so much in the days leading up to the 25th that the rivers, ditches, and drains were unable to cope with the amount of water swilling about and as a consequence, we saw flooding in places where no floods had occurred in living memory.
 A ’Once in 200 years event’, (according to the Met Office).

 The cause of the floods was primarily due to the rain of course, but many years of neglecting the drainage channels, ditches and culverts also played a part.
 Since the flood, the local drains which had been untouched for years, were cleaned out and restored to working order.
 This has thus far prevented a reoccurrence of the flooding.

 The floods were not restricted to West Halton of course, everywhere in the county and beyond were affected by the flooding, some far worse than others.
 The problem was so widespread and serious that Sir Michael Pitt conducted an independent review of the way the events were managed, and came up with 92 recommendations to help mediate any reoccurrence.
 This was accepted by the government at the time and the various ministries set about implementing these recommendations and although a lot of hot air was generated, both at the time and shortly afterwards, many of the proposals were quietly abandoned later on, because they were not politically expedient.
 This is why in November 2019, a similar event caused widespread flooding in the surrounding areas; Because of which, there will no doubt be another enquiry and another report, some more recommendations, and and of course, a subsequent failure to act on said recommendations...